-In some countries baseline tests are known as 'formative' tests.
+In some countries CEM tests are known as 'formative' tests.
 This is because the information from them is helpful for planning and targeting teaching.
-Cambridge Insight tests give teachers a picture of every student's educational abilities and potential.
+CEM tests give teachers a picture of every student's educational abilities and potential.
 This means teachers get an idea of: